 Vulnerabilities by OWASP category

-In Figure 2, you can see vulnerabilities from 2019 split into OWASP top 10 2017 categories.
+You can see vulnerabilities from 2019 split into OWASP top 10 2017 categories.

 Most common vulnerability – injection